 Managed-care organizations in Maryland (9 contracted)

-Maryland Medicaid contracts with the following managed-care organizations.
+Maryland Medicaid contracts with the following managed-care organizations (MCOs), the private health plans the state pays to run day-to-day Medicaid coverage.
 MCO formularies must meet or exceed the state PDL but can layer in additional criteria.
 Verify your assigned MCO's most recent PA policy before submitting.

 - Aetna Better Health of Maryland